aws/s2n-tls/bindings/rust/bench/README.md

 The benchmarks can be run with the `cargo bench` command.
 Criterion will auto-generate an HTML report in `target/criterion/`.

-To run memory benchmarks, run `memory/bench-memory.sh`.
+To run memory benchmarks, run `bench-memory.sh`.
 A graph of memory usage will be generated in `memory/memory.svg`.

 ## Historical benchmarks

-To do historical benchmarks, run `historical-perf/bench-past.sh`.
+To do historical benchmarks, run `bench-past.sh`.
 This will checkout old versions of s2n-tls back to v1.3.16 in `target/` and run benchmarks on those with the `historical-perf` feature, disabling Rustls and OpenSSL benches.

 ### Caveats